colorado

 Grand Prismatic Spring

-The park is divided into a series of smaller geothermal zones, including Midway Geyser Basin, Upper Geyser Basin, Mammoth Hot Spings, West Thumb Geyser Basin, and Norris Geyser Basin.
-However, the two formations that attract the most attention are Old Faithful, a cone geyser that consistently erupts every 44 minutes to two hours, and Grand Prismatic Spring, an incredibly colorful hot spring that is one of the largest in the world.
+The park is divided into a series of smaller geothermal zones, including Midway Geyser Basin, Upper Geyser Basin, Mammoth Hot Springs, West Thumb Geyser Basin, and Norris Geyser Basin.
+However, the two formations that attract the most attention are Old Faithful, a cone geyser that consistently erupts every 44 minutes to 2 hours, and Grand Prismatic Spring, an incredibly colorful hot spring that is one of the largest in the world.

 Punch Bowl Springs, Yellowstone National Park, Wyoming